lumpfish/openjdk-tests/doc/MoreTriage.md

 ### Step 1.
 Find failures

 - Find a build in TRSS (https://trss.adoptopenjdk.net/)
+  - There are two sets of timed pipelines
+    - 'Nightly' builds - run on an not-quite-nightly schedule
+    - 'Weekly' builds - run over a weekend.
+More tests are run on these builds (the 'extended' test suites are added) - so expect more failures.
+    - The jdk build part of the pipeline is the same in both types of build
 - Use the various TRSS views and / or Jenkins job logs to locate failing tests
 - Every test belongs to a test target (which is the level at which TRSS analysis is done)
 - For openjdk tests, there are many tests within a test target.
 If the test target has failed you need to look for "TEST: " in the job log to find the failing test(s).